sandrina-p/workshop-a11y-fundamentals/README.md

 ---

 Hi there!
-I'm [Sandrina Pereira](https://twitter.com/a_sandrina_p) and I believe that making the web accessible is one of our duties as web creators.
+I'm [Sandrina Pereira](https://twitter.com/a_sandrina_p) and I believe that making the web accessible is our duty as web creators.

 These are the material resources for my [Web Accessibility Fundamentals workshop](https://www.sandrina-p.net/workshop-a11y/).